 A Monstera cutting can survive in water nearly indefinitely when properly cared for, with the key being regular water changes and eventual transition into a suitable growing medium.

-Keeping your Monstera’s roots clean and ensuring they are nourished with adequate nutrients and light allows you to grow these tropical beauties without soil successfully.
+Keeping your Monstera’s water roots clean and ensuring they are nourished with adequate nutrients and light allows you to grow these tropical beauties without soil successfully.

 Tips For Thriving Monsteras In Water